finnbuhse/Function-Helper/README.md

   - 'cos(log(b, x))' [Has solutions provided b > 0]

 Alternatively, one can define a function via data .
 Currently, only 2-dimensional data is supported (points), so you must enter 'x' and 'y' values.
 Once the generate function button is pressed a LaGrange polynomial that satifies the data is generated.

+--== Development Stage and future updates ==--

+The function mechanics work as intented, however there is more functionality to come such as:
+  - Definite integral calculator.
+  - More complex parsing algorithm so that it can handle expressions such as '5x' or '5*x' (currently would have to be written '5 * x').
+  - More options with regards to function generation algorithm e.g type of algorithm to use, interpolation parameters.

+Currently in progress is a server side backend to work in conjunction with the website.
+For security reasons, this code will be kept private.
+However I will disclose that currently it is being written in C++ using the Websocketpp and OpenSSL libraries to comply with modern security (mainly TLS) protocols.
+Ideally however, the backend will be 'plugable' and hence the future could see this implemented using the Firebase Admin SDK or WebSockets in C#, and potentially libwebsockets.
+The advantage of this is that the depending on whether the server runs on Windows, it could use the former implementations.
+Otherwise if running on something else e.g Linux, the latter pure C implementation could be used in performance-critical scenarios.

+The aim of this is to allow users to possess accounts, and save their functions and results to increase the practical applicability of the site.

+Currently to test the connection to the server, I am using the file upload component which is yet to be implemented.
+However once a file is selected, the site will attempt to make a connection with the server.
+The server is offline at most times.
+However once finished, the hope is that the server will be running continuously.